joelmartinez/mcp-remote/README.md

 # `mcp-remote`

-Connect an MCP Client that only supports local (stdio) servers to a Remote MCP Server, with auth support:
+Connect an MCP Client that only supports local (stdio) servers to a Remote MCP Server, with auth support ... and it's awesome:

 **Note: this is a working proof-of-concept** but should be considered **experimental**.